armory/documentation/_spinnaker/using_dinghy.md

     }
 {% endraw %}```

 *Note: the structure of the webhook data passed to Dinghy's template engine depends on the git service that is sending the webhook.
-This example uses a Github web hook.*
+This example uses a GitHub web hook.*